 In particular and without derogating in any way from the broad disclaimer above, in any discussion regarding any planning application or application for a licence, any statement or limitation of approval made by a member or officer of the Shire of Northam during the course of any meeting is not intended to be and is not taken as notice or approval from the Shire of Northam.
-The Shire of Northam warns that anyone who has an application lodged with the Shire of Northam must obtain and only should rely on <a href="https://www.written.conflictions.org/written.conflicti
+The Shire of Northam warns that anyone who has an application lodged with the Shire of Northam must obtain and only should rely on WRITTEN CONFIRMATION of the outcome of the application, and any conditions attaching to the decision made by the Shire of Northam in respect of the application.